HexaCoreRepo/HexaCoreRepo.github.io/README.md

-# Modern 6 (Beta) - A modern retina iOS 6 theme.
+# Modern 6 (Beta) - A modern, retina iOS 6 theme.

 ## By - IceCool Tech  (YouTube - https://www.youtube.com/c/IceCoolTech)

 # Overview

-This is my first theme.
+This is my first theme!

-No one has made an HD iOS 6 theme in a *long* time - if ever.
-I, among others, would like a new one.
-That's why I'm bringing you an iOS 6 theme that is specifically for the modern high quality displays we have now.
+There has not been a Retina HD iOS 6 theme in a *long* time - if ever.
+Every current iOS 6 theme is either pixelated and blurry (Non-retina) or pixelated, blurry, *and* incomplete.
+I, among others, would like that complete, beautiful skuemorphic design from iOS 6 on the latest iPhones, iPads, and iPod touches, as well as the nostalgic feeling that follows in a sharp, stunning look.
+That's why I'm bringing you an iOS 6 theme that is specifically for the modern high quality displays we have now as well as the latest iOS versions.

 Modern 6 looks **great** with "Six (LS)" from Skittys repo and Classic Badges!

 # About the beta

 As of right now, the theme is in beta.
-This means that there will be bugs and not all icons are done.
-This also means that some icons *may* be blurry for the time being.
+This means that there may be bugs and not all icons are done or require more work.

 During this beta period, you should report any bugs that you come across.
-However, you can also put in requests for ***popular*** third party App Store apps.
-These apps must have had an iOS 6 or older specific icon as well.
+However, you can also put in requests for ***Known*** third party App Store apps.
+These apps must have had an iOS 6 or older app icon as well.

-If you come across any bugs, open a new issue and I *will* see it!
+If you come across any bugs, report it to me and I *will* see it!

-# Requirements & Installation
+# Requirements

-**To use this theme, you will need a jailbroken iOS device, Filza File Manager OR Zebra and Snowboard.**
+***Prerequisites***

+- Cydia or Zebra
+- IceCool Tech repo - IceCoolTech.github.io

 I am *uncertain* if this works with Winterboard or Anemone, as I have not tested them.

-To install with Filza File Manager:

-1) Download the theme to your jailbroken device from the releases tab.
-On iOS/iPadOS 13.0 or later, you can download it with Safari.
-2) Open it in the Apple Files application.
-3) Copy the .deb file to Filza.
-4) Tap the .deb file and select install.
-5) Tap "Respring".
-6) Open Settings -> Snowboard -> Select theme -> Enable Modern 6.

 # Known issues

-None!
+Cydia may display Modern 6 update even if on the latest version.
+*Workaround -* Cydia -> Changes -> Modern 6 (Beta) -> Change Package Settings -> Enable Ignore Upgrades

+*Note:* You will**not** see available updates when they are available by enabling this!

 # F.A.Q